0151 239 1000

 If you are unhappy about any aspect of the service you have received, or about any bill sent to you, we will try to resolve any problems quickly.
 We operate an internal complaints handling system to help us resolve any problems.
 Please raise your concerns in the first place with the person responsible for your matter.
-If you remain dissatisfied with any aspect of our service, including any bill, please get in touch with Martin Malone, Partner, at 1 Temple Square, 24 Dale Street, Liverpool L2 5RL / email@example.com
+If you remain dissatisfied with any aspect of our service, including any bill, please get in touch with Martin Malone, one of our directors, by email to:

 Canter Levin & Berg is committed to promoting equality and diversity in all of its dealings with clients, third parties and employees.
 Please contact us if you would like a copy of our equality and diversity policy.

 There are a number of ways in which your responsibility to pay legal costs may be met.
-Details of the funding arrangements applicable to your matter are outlined in the initial instructions letter enclosed with this leaflet.
+Details of the funding arrangements applicable to your matter are outlined in the letter or email accompanying these terms of business.